Top of page

 Jeffrey LesserSamuel Candler Dobbs Professor of History

-My interests surround the constructions of identities, especially how ethnic groups like Asian-BraziliansArab-Brazilians, and Jewish-Brazilians understand their own and national spaces.
+My focus is on how people live different aspects of their daily lives in Brazil’s present and past.
+My recent projects analyze how patients, health care professionals, and policy makers interact with each other and the built environment.
+I am particularly interested in how people live and work within rigid social and material structures that often misattribute the relationship between cause (culture) and effect (disease), leading to enduring health issues.
+Many of my previous projects examined the constructions of identities, especially how ethnic groups like Asian-BraziliansArab-Brazilians, and Jewish-Brazilians understand their own and national spaces.
 My research is important to my teaching, and many of my classes include oral and digital history projects.
-See, for example, http://seventeensixteen.com/windows-into-eavc/ and http://www.conncoll.edu/academics/departments/transnat/.
+See, for example, https://jlesser.org/pauliceia-2-0/, http://seventeensixteen.com/windows-into-eavc/ and http://www.conncoll.edu/academics/departments/transnat/.

-My newest book, Living and Dying in São Paulo, will be published by Duke University Press and examines the competing visions of wellbeing among immigrants and representatives of the Health State including policymakers and health care professionals.
+My newest book, Living and Dying in São Paulo: Immigrants, Health, and the Built Environment in Brazil, will be published by Duke University Press in early 2025 and in Brazil by Editora UNESP soon after.
 Living and Dying places the past and the present into conversation using archival materials, observation, oral histories, and geographical/cartographic data.
 My historical techniques include the analysis of discourse and social history approaches for data including materials produced by public health professionals at the local, municipal, and state levels, and documents generated by the public including by local community, labor, and religious institutions.
 As part of the project, I was embedded within a primary care team of the Brazilian National Health Service (SUS).
-Two publications from this project can be found here and here.

 I am also the author of Immigration, Ethnicity and National Identity in Brazil (Cambridge University Press, 2013; Editora UNESP, 2015), A Discontented Diaspora: Japanese-Brazilians and the Meanings of Ethnic Militancy (Duke University Press, 2007; Editora Paz e Terra, 2008), awarded the 2010 Roberto Reis Prize (Honorable Mention), Brazilian Studies Association; Negotiating National Identity: Immigrants, Minorities and the Struggle for Ethnicity in Brazil (Duke University Press, 1999; Editora UNESP, 2001), awarded the Best Book Prize, Latin American Studies Association-Brazil in Comparative Perspective Section; and Welcoming the Undesirables: Brazil and the Jewish Question (University of California Press, 1994; Imago Editora, 2005; Tel Aviv University Publishing Projects, 1997), awarded the Best Book Prize, New England Council on Latin American Studies.